Ruud's Commodore Site: Template Home Email

 Master Boot Record

-Under MS-DOS (and compatibles), Linux and Windows the Master Boot Record (MBR) is the very first sector of an hard disk drive (HDD).
+Under MS-DOS (and compatibles), Linux and Windows the Master Boot Record (MBR) is the very first sector of an HDD.
 It tells the system how many partitions are available and which one is the active one i.e. where to boot from.
-If the first partition is the active one, then the second sector is the "first sector".
+If the first partition is the active one, then the second sector is the boot sector of this partition.

-A boot sector is located at the very first sector of a floppy disk drive (FDD) or a partition on an HDD.
-As said before, it provides the BIOS with some data about the drive, the active partition and it provides program so the BIOS can load a multi-sector program what does what ever we want the computer to do.
+A boot sector is located at the very first sector of a FDD or a partition on an HDD.
+As said before, it provides the BIOS with some data about the drive/the active partition and it provides the program that enables the BIOS to load a multi-sector program what starts the proces that enables te user to do what ever he/she wants the computer to do.

 First sector: